MANAGEMT 7104 - Marketing Management

 Do two “slice of life” presentations

-Once this trimester you will present your case study analysis (assignment 4).
-You will need to nominate two other sessions where you present what we call a "slice of life" presentation.
+At each intensive, each group must stand up one time and present.
+One of the three intensives, you will present your case study analysis (assignment 4).
+For the other two you will need to present what we call a “slice of life” presentation.

 Why not build a blog?